Start Annotation

 • The Problem of Edge Cases: AI thrives on patterns, but the real world is messy.
 A platform-only approach often fails in unique, rare, and complex scenarios.
 For example, Tesla’s Autopilot struggles in unusual weather conditions because training data didn’t capture those edge cases.

-• Lack of Contextual Understanding: Platforms don’t know your business strategy, your cultural nuances, or your ethical considerations.
+• Lack of Contextual Understanding: Platforms don’t understand your business strategy, cultural nuances, or ethical considerations.
 An AI chatbot may interpret “sick” as negative sentiment, missing that in youth culture, “sick” can mean “awesome.”

 The Power of a Human Partner